 Two major concerns about hallux valgus

 (1) Do you have a toe that appears deformed.
 Someone in the family who has a bunion deformity?
 Are you are worried that it might get worse.
-Is your foot starting to look like your grandparent’s deformed foot.
+Is your foot starting to look like your grandparent’s deformed foot?

 (2) Are you in pain so that your big toe joint hurts.
-There is pain when you walk and on top of this you feel you cannot wear the shoes you like?
+There is a pain when you walk and on top of this, you feel you cannot wear the shoes you like?
 Okay maybe we cannot put you into one of these groups but these are the two most common categories.

 So what is a bunion?

 The condition affects around 25% of the population.
 It is usually hereditary and therefore passed through our family genes.
 Women are more prone to the condition and suffer often because of the limitations of footwear style.
 Rarer cases can be associated with rheumatoid arthritis.
-The bunion is the bump also associated with extra-bone (exostosis).
-If it the skin is thin a sac of fluid called a bursa or ganglion may lie beneath the skin.
+The bunion is the bump also associated with extra bone (exostosis).
+If the skin is thin a sac of fluid called a bursa or ganglion may lie beneath the skin.
 This comes from damaged tissues associated with the joint lining.
-The condition becomes more of a concern if the skin is breaks leaving a wound.
+The condition becomes more of a concern if the skin is broken leaving a wound.
 If you are not good at healing an ulcer may form due to constant pressure.
 I patients with poorly controlled diabetes foot health advice is required from podiatrists, nurses and doctors to ensure the medical disorder is managed and hopefully prevent or even reversed.
 Therefore you are advised to make sure your diabetes is sorted as a priority.
 The illustration shows the colour changes that arise with repeated pressure.
 The deformity part is the joint dislocating sideways (i.e the valgus).
 You can get it going the other way but this is not common (i.e varus).

 Advice, self-help and acting sensibly